Android-for-Python/Android-for-Python-Users/README.md

 ### Android Version Issues

 On devices running Android 10 and later or build android.api > 28 shared storage is implemented as a database, you cannot access shared storage with Python file operations because there is no file path.
-The Kivy and KivyMD file choosers do not work, you must use the Android Chooser.
+The [Kivy Filechooser](#kivy-filechooser) and KivyMD file chooser only work with private storage, you must use the Android Chooser for shared storage.

 On devices with Android less than 10, shared storage is a file system and you can access file with `from android.storage import primary_external_storage_path`.
 But this **does not work** on devices running Android 10 or greater.